ntustison/PaperANTsX/Text/discussion.md

 specific to the brain extraction step which could lead to poor performance.
 We are currently aware of this issue and have provided a temporary workaround while simultaneously resuming training on whole head data to mitigate this issue.
-Related, although the ANTsXNet pipeline performs relatively well as assessed across lifespan data, performance might be hampered for specific age ranges (e.g., neonates), whereas the traditional ANTs cortical thickness pipeline is more flexible and might provide better age-targeted performance.
+Also, although the ANTsXNet pipeline performs relatively well as assessed across lifespan data, performance might be hampered for specific age ranges (e.g., neonates), whereas the traditional ANTs cortical thickness pipeline is more flexible and might provide better age-targeted performance.
 This is the subject